In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Transfer the tiger salad and sesame tempeh to individual plates.
 Garnish with the cilantro leaves and green parts of the scallions and serve.

-- Measure the water for the tempeh.
+- Measure the water for the tempeh and sauce.

 - Measure the sweet and sour blend.